WhateverItWorks/Cloudflare-Firewall/README.md

 ### Cloudflare-Firewall

-A look into protecting your website with Cloudflare Free Plan
+A look into protecting your website with my Cloudflare Free Firewall Rules Plan

 ## Firewall Rules: